Street art: Malaysia

 In George Town, Penang, Lithuanian artist Ernest Zacharevic created a series of wall murals depicting local culture, inhabitants and lifestyles.
 They now stand as celebrated cultural landmarks of George Town, with Children on a Bicycle becoming one of the most photographed spots in the city.
 Since then, the street art scene has blossomed.

 South Korea

 In South Korea's second-largest city, Busan, German painter Hendrik Beikirch created a mural over 70 m high, considered Asia's tallest at the time of its creation in August 2012.
 The monochromatic mural portrays a fisherman.
 It was organized by Public Delivery.

+Thailand

+A great deal of street art by well-known artists can be found in the Bang Rak district of Bangkok, on Soi Charoen Krung 28–32, between Charoen Krung road and the Chao Phraya river.

+Middle East

+Israel

+Areas of southern Tel Aviv including Florentin in the 1990s, evolved from an industrial zone into street-art districts.
+Artists repurposed its abandoned garages and crumbling façades with political murals, Hebrew poetry, religious verses and layered exchanges.
+Artists in the Tel Aviv scene include Dede, Klone, Broken Fingaz Crew, Know Hope, Kis-Lev and Sigalit Landau.
+Lord K2 said in a Times of Israel article this cultural revival spurred gentrification, prompting much of the graffiti scene to migrate elsewhere.
+Simon Durban, Banksy's former curater had an exhibition in Tel Aviv in 2025.

 United Arab Emirates

 In United Arab Emirates' largest city, Dubai, several famous painters created urban mural artwork on the buildings, which was initiated by StreetArtNews and named it Dubai Street Museum.

 Oceania

 Australia

 There is street art in major cities as well as regional towns in Australia.

 Melbourne is home to one of the world's most active and diverse street art cultures and is home to pioneers in the stencil medium.
-Street artists such as Blek le Rat and Banksy often exhibited works on Melbourne's streets in the 2000s (decade).
+Street artists such as Blek le Rat and Banksy often exhibited works on Melbourne's streets in the 2000s.
 Works are supported and preserved by local councils.
 Key locations within the city include Brunswick, Carlton, Fitzroy, Northcote and the city centre including the famous Hosier Lane.

 Sydney's street art scene includes Newtown area graffiti and street art.
+Brisbane City Council supports graffiti on traffic signal boxes and other public spaces, although they prosecuted Anthony Lister in 2016 despite deputy mayor David Hinchliffe having encouraged him in 1999 to paint signal traffic boxes.
+The Brisbane Street Art Festival has been running annually since 2016.
+Many local governments throughout Australia run traffic signal box painting programs.